 If whoever is holding the deposit does not send the disputed deposit amount to TDS, TDS will take legal action to recover it.
 This will not delay TDS in resolving the dispute.

 If the deposit holder cannot pay the disputed amount, for example because it has become insolvent, TDS will arrange the adjudication, pay the tenant the amount awarded by the adjudicator and make a claim to its insurers.

 The law requires TDS to guarantee only that the tenant receives the amount they are entitled to.

-How are disputes resolved?
+How are disputes resolved?1

-The person who wishes to send the dispute to TDS can do this online or by completing a Dispute Application Form giving details of the dispute, and any relevant supporting documents.
+The tenant will ask TDS to resolve the dispute by going online at www.tenancydepositscheme.com and completing a Dispute Application Form giving details of the dispute.

 The deposit holder must then send the disputed amount to TDS.
-It will copy the dispute details to the other parties and give them 10 working days to consent to TDS resolving the dispute, respond to the claim, and send in their evidence.
+TDS will copy the dispute details to the agent or landlord who is to respond to the dispute and give them 10 working days to do so.
+The agent or landlord will need to confirm that they want TDS to resolve the dispute, and send in their evidence.
+After this the tenant will also be given 10 working days to respond to the agent's/landlord's evidence, and send in any evidence that they also wish the adjudicator to consider.

-If all the parties agree to TDS resolving the dispute, TDS will appoint an impartial adjudicator to make a binding decision, normally within 28 days of receiving the parties' consent to resolving the dispute.
-If landlords and agents do not reply, they are treated as consenting.
-In all these cases, the adjudicator will normally make a decision within 28 days after the deadline for giving evidence.
+If all the parties agree to TDS resolving the dispute, TDS will appoint an impartial adjudicator to make a binding decision, normally within 28 days of receiving the parties' consent to resolving the dispute and receiving the evidence they wish to be considered.
+If landlords and agents do not reply, they are treated as consenting to TDS resolving the dispute.
+In all these cases, the adjudicator will normally make a decision within 28 days after the deadline for receipt of evidence.

-Within a further 10 days of the adjudicator's decision, TDS will pay the amount due to each party.

-The adjudicator's decision will be based only on the evidence sent to TDS - there will be no hearing or visit to the property.
+Within a further 10 days or less of the adjudicator's decision, TDS will pay the amount due to each party.
+The adjudicator's decision will be based on the evidence sent to TDS - there will be no hearing or visit to the property.